Are you more likely to catch the flu this season? What about your family members or colleagues?

 Skipping the Shot

 Because the strain of flu virus changes over time, doctors come out with a new vaccine every year.
-So, it's important to stay current and get vaccinated each year -- preferably during October or November.
+So, it's important to stay current and get vaccinated each year -- preferably by the end of October.
 But anytime before flu season begins or even during is good.

 In addition, there is a “needle-less” option for people 18-64 years old: the jet injector vaccine with Afluria, which uses a tool with high pressure to deliver the vaccine.